philipturner/swift-colab/README.md

 ## Getting started

 Colab notebooks creates from Google Drive are configured for Python by default.
 Instead use the [official template](https://colab.research.google.com/drive/1EACIWrk9IWloUckRm3wu973bKUBXQDKR?usp=sharing) for Swift notebooks.
 It contains the following commands, which download and compile the Jupyter kernel.

-There are several Jupyter notebooks created when Colab had built-in support for Swift.
-Paste the commands below into those notebooks to let them run again.
-If you encounter a notebook that behaves differently than before S4TF went dormant, please submit an issue on this repository.
-I strive to maintain backward compatibility.
+In the notebook output, they instruct you to restart the runtime.
+This action shuts down the Python kernel and starts up the Swift kernel.

 ```swift
 !curl "https://raw.githubusercontent.com/philipturner/swift-colab/release/latest/install_swift.sh" --output "install_swift.sh"